uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-COMMODITY-GOODS MEASURE.Gross mass&gt; is GREATER THAN '0' (zero value).
+IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-COMMODITY-GOODS MEASURE.Gross mass&gt; is GREATER THAN '0' (zero).
 THEN &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-COMMODITY-GOODS MEASURE.Net mass&gt; must be LESS THAN OR EQUAL to &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-COMMODITY-GOODS MEASURE.Gross mass&gt;.